jepstein-eagle/adaptable/packages/adaptable/readme/functions/format-column-function.md

 **Can I apply more than one Format to a column?**

 No. A column can only have one Format Column

+**Can we show a currency?**

+Yes.
+Create a prefix (or suffix) as appropriate

+**Can we set negative numbers to appear in parentheses?**

+Yes.
+Check the *Parentheses* checkbox in the Display Format stage of the wizard.

+**Can we see just the time portion of a Date?**

+Yes.
+Simply set the Display Format to be the time portion only (e.g. see the 'HH:mm:ss' preset which shows the time using a 24 hour clock)

 ### Further Information